BackdoorTech/Beast-ORM/README.md

 ## Creating objects

 the Query builder provides a convenient, fluent interface to creating and running database queries.
-It can be used to perform most database operations in your frontend application
+It can be used to perform most database operations in your frontend application.
 ```javascript

 User.create({username:'kobe', email:'kobe.bryant@lakers.com'})